M30 Pills: Are They Counterfeit Oxycodone?

 If you or someone you know has taken a pill that might be counterfeit, it’s essential to seek medical help immediately.
 Symptoms of overdose may include:

 If you are unsure about the legitimacy of the pills, it is safest to avoid taking them and contact a healthcare provider.
-Medical professionals can provide guidance on how to handle the situation and may administer naloxone (Narcan), a life-saving medication that can reverse opioid overdoses, including those caused by fentanyl.
+Medical professionals can offer guidance on how to respond in an emergency.
+They may also administer naloxone (Narcan).
+Narcan is a life-saving medication that can reverse opioid overdoses, including those caused by fentanyl.